WebAssembly

 What is WASI and why does it matter?

-WASI (WebAssembly System Interface) is a standard API that gives Wasm modules controlled access to operating system resources – files, network sockets, clocks, and randomness – in a portable, capability-based security model.
-Without WASI, Wasm modules outside the browser have no way to do I/O. WASI is what makes Wasm viable as a server-side runtime across different operating systems and hardware architectures.
+WASI (WebAssembly System Interface) is a standard API that gives Wasm modules controlled access to OS resources – files, network sockets, clocks, randomness – in a portable, capability-based security model.
+Without WASI, Wasm modules outside the browser can’t do I/O. It’s what makes Wasm viable as a server-side runtime across different operating systems and hardware architectures.